-But I can’t blame these scenarios not happening on other people’s lack of expertise when it comes to parties; none of the parties I’ve hosted have looked like this.
-Which is to say, my parties look like everyone else’s parties: people sitting on the couch, talking about stuff.
+But I can’t blame other hosts; none of my parties look like this either.
+My parties are like everyone else’s: people sit on the couch and talk about stuff.
 Usually boring stuff.
-There are chips, and mediocre wine.
+There are chips and mediocre wine.
 No one smokes anymore so no one’s hair catches on fire.

 The best party I ever threw was a Mardi Gras party.
 Someone broke a chair by sitting in it.
 I considered this a great triumph.
 Later, the party even devolved into people playing folk songs on a guitar.
 Where had the guitar come from?
 It was a minor party miracle.
 I should have also considered this a great triumph, but by then it was two o’clock in the morning and I wanted everyone to go home.

-At a recent Christmas party hosted by someone else, I was flitting awkwardly until I saw another woman tucked into the corner of a sofa, actively avoiding the goings-on by messing with her phone.
-I have never seen anyone concentrate on her phone so hard.
+At a recent Christmas party (hosted by someone else), I was loitering awkwardly by he chips until I saw another woman tucked into the corner of the sofa, actively avoiding the goings-on by looking at her phone.
 Aha!
 I thought.
 A kindred spirit!
 I sat down beside her.

 “Hi,” I said.
 I was really going out on a limb here, trying to have a good time.

 “Hi,” she said.
 She did not look up from her phone.

 Feeling that forthrightness and even a bit of vulnerability were in order, I summoned my inner Brené Brown and said, “Do you feel awkward at these things?”

 “No.” She did not look up.
 “I’ve been to enough of them to know what to expect.”

 Clearly, the woman was some kind of party Zen-master.
 She’d relinquished all her illusions about the inherent nature of parties.
 I was out of my league.